Scientific Workflow#

 Visualization#

-This is done by overwriting the Visualizer object of an Analysis class with a custom Visualizer class, as illustrated below.
+To accomplish this, you can customize the Visualizer object of an Analysis class with a custom Visualizer class.

 class Visualizer(af.Visualizer):